Withholding Tax For Chinese Public Listed Company

 China Mobile was the largest red-chip company as of December 2019, with a market capitalization of more than 1.2 trillion Hong Kong dollars (over 150 billion U.S. dollars).
 The firm was incorporated in Hong Kong in 1997, so it is incorporated outside of mainland China.
 The firm's shares are listed on the Hong Kong Stock Exchange, which is also required for red-chip stocks.
 In December 2018, 72.72% of the company was held by China Mobile Communications Group Co., Ltd., which is a Chinese state-owned enterprise.

-Some S chips were beset by corporate governance and accounting problems, resulting in reputational issues that led to share price declines in 2009.
+Some S chips were beset by corporate governance and accounting problems, resulting in reputational issues that led to the huge share price declines in 2009.

-The main difference between S chips and P chips is the exchange on which they are traded.
+The main difference between S chips and P- chips are the exchange on which they are traded.

 Hope this assist and clarify.